Germany wins extra time in campaign to soften EU car emissions law

 By Barbara Lewis

-The European Union agreed a deal in June to cut CO2 to 95 grams per kilometer (g/km) for all new EU cars from 2020, but Germany has lobbied to weaken the measure.
+The European Union agreed a deal in June to cut CO2 to 95 grams per kilometre (g/km) for all new EU cars from 2020, but Germany has lobbied to weaken the measure.

 Analysts say it would be a major challenge for German carmakers Daimler and BMW.